Claude Code Plugins

 2. Implementability (Junior Engineer Test)

-• Is "done" clearly defined with verifiable criteria?
+• "Done" clearly defined with verifiable criteria?

 3. Success Criteria Quality